-Wendy is certain that Geelong has the fine, qualified and experienced orchestral musicians to ensure that the new Geelong Symphony Orchestra will be an integral part of Geelong’s transition into a vibrant, cultured and artistic city as we proceed through the 21st century.
+Wendy is certain that Geelong has the fine, qualified and experienced orchestral musicians to ensure that the Geelong Symphony Orchestra will continue to be an integral part of Geelong’s transition into a vibrant, cultured and artistic city as we proceed through the 21st century.

-By day, the Community Relations and Marketing Manager at the Geelong Performing Arts Centre and by night Jon directs, curates, produces and performs in shows and events across the region.
+Jon is a senior manager at the Geelong Performing Arts Centre and also directs, curates, produces and performs in shows and events across the region.
 He is passionate about all things symphonic and has produced and recorded works with symphony players as diverse as Hot August Night at the Grove Pavilion and Symphony on the Beach with the Ukraine National Symphony Orchestra in Cairns.
-Jon’s passion is to grow the GSO and its audiences across the region.
+Jon’s passion is to grow the GSO and its audiences.